 Posted on behalf of Lynch Law Firm on Jan 13, 2017 in Medical Malpractice News

 Medical malpractice cases can be complicated and require a skilled attorney who understands both the medical industry and personal injury law.

-In order to have a case, the victim and his or her attorneys must prove that the medical professional was negligent in providing care.
+In order to have a case, the victim and his or her New Jersey medical malpractice attorney must prove that the medical professional was negligent in providing care.
 This means that his or her conduct fell below a standard recognized by the law that protects others from reasonable harm.
 Some of the elements required for proving this include:

 In the eyes of the law, a doctor-patient relationship means that the doctor, or medical professional, has a duty to provide you with competent care that falls within accepted standards.
 This is generally easy to prove as a doctor-patient relationship generally exists if a doctor was providing you with treatment.
 Even if no set agreement was made, this relationship will exist if the doctor provided a diagnosis or treatment.

 2. The medical professional provided negligent (or careless) care

 Doctors are required to treat patients with the care and skill that a physician with similar knowledge and expertise would provide under similar circumstances.
 This is commonly known as the “medical standard of care.”
 It is one of the most contested elements in a medical malpractice case.

 Experts will likely be called to testify on the appropriate level of care that should have been provided in your situation and if the at-fault party provided care within accepted standards.